amccall919/Homework-18/README.md

 The Tableau dashboard created here is designed to support a streamlined reporting process, offering a set of visualizations to deliver data insights to city officials.

 ## Data Used
-I used data from the 202410-citibike-tripdata_1.csv and 202410-citibike-tripdata_5.csv file.
-These files used data from October 2024.
-I was unable to use more than two data sets as the instructions stated that Tableau would have problems handling a large data file.
-So that is why I chose these two data files instead of trying to use data that covered an entire year.
+I used data from the files 202410-citibike-tripdata_1.csv and 202410-citibike-tripdata_5.csv, both containing data from October 2024.
+Due to instructions indicating that Tableau might struggle with larger datasets, I opted to work with these two files instead of attempting to analyze data for the entire year.
+This approach allowed for more efficient processing and focused insights for the month of October.

 ## Tableau Public Link
 The following is the link on Tableau Public to access my visualizations: